 Many elements go into making a pipeline.
 The following list defines the most important components.

-- Stream Job – For Stream processing, a Job is not intended to terminate by itself, but if this happens the platform may automatically restart the processing with a new Job.
+Stream Job – For Stream processing, a Job is not intended to terminate by itself.
 These jobs typically have a continuing stream of input data for processing.

 application.properties, which you can reference from within the pipeline code.
 For more information, see the Configuration File Reference.